 Useful resources to help people lead independent, fulfilling lives

 |There comes a time to us all - and some sooner rather than later - when it becomes harder to move around and do the things we want to do.
 When this happens to those we love, it can be difficult to watch them struggle on, and it doesn't help that those we care about may have difficulty admitting to themselves that they need more help than they used to. |

-Thrive Thrive is a small national charity which enlists gardening & horticultural activities to help change the lives of people with disabilities or to help those who have suffered from an illness or coping with a difficult time in their lives.
+Thrive is a small national charity which enlists gardening & horticultural activities to help change the lives of people with disabilities or to help those who have suffered from an illness or coping with a difficult time in their lives.
 It can also help slow down the deterioration when someone has a degenerative illness, people who are recovering from strokes & heart disease.
 Thrive also works with those who are blind or partially sighted, whether they are already into the hobby or just starting off.
 Thrive has 2 garden projects in Berkshire & London but it also supports 900 garden projects in the UK so contact Thrive to find one close to you.

-Pets as Therapy Pets as Therapy are well known for their work visiting care homes, hospitals, hospices and so on.
+Pets as Therapy are well known for their work visiting care homes, hospitals, hospices and so on.
 What is not so well known about Pets as Theapy is that they also work with stroke victims as part of a team with physios and medical staff.
 (They also help children with phobias of dogs, usually going into schools.)
 For more info on Pets as Therapy (including the opportunties to volunteer), click here.

-Help for older people at home WRVS runs a number of different schemes to help older people live independent lives.
+The Royal Voluntary Service runs a number of different schemes to help older people live independent lives.
 Videos, audio tapes & books are available through home library services.
 The transport schemes help older folk go shopping, visit friends or attend appointments.
 Volunteer run community clubs which give older people fun & friendship.
 There are Home from Hospital services & support for those affectedby floods, fires, sieges & more.